 Want the best sunscreen for your money?
 Check out these options…

-This Walmart store brand lotion was deemed a best buy with a score of 94 out of 100.
+This Walmart store brand lotion is a ‘best buy’ recommendation from Consumer Reports with a score of 92 out of 100.

 Active ingredients include Avobenzone (3%), Homosalate (13%), Octisalate (5%), Octocrylene (7%) and Oxybenzone (4%).

-Yet both have the exact same active ingredient composition in the exact same ratios as the Equate Ultra Protection Sunscreen SPF 50!
+Yet we should note that the Coppertone has the exact same active ingredient composition — in the exact same ratios — as the Equate Ultra Protection Sunscreen SPF 50!

 Meanwhile, at the other extreme…

 If you balked at the higher price of the Coppertone offering we just mentioned, it’s nothing compared to La Roche-Posay’s Anthelios 60 Melt-in Sunscreen Milk.
-We’re talking $7.20 per ounce!!
+We’re talking $7.20 per ounce on this one!!

-La Roche-Posay was the only brand to score a perfect 100 on the Consumer Reports test.
+In its defense, La Roche-Posay was the only brand to score a perfect 100 on the Consumer Reports test.
+But who can stomach that price?

-Why pay more for basically the same stuff?!
+Again, why pay way more for basically the same stuff?!?

 At $1 an ounce, it might be worth a look.
 Active ingredients include Avobenzone (3%), Homosalate (15%), Octisalate (5%) and Oxybenzone (6%).

-Yet there was a cheaper option you may want to consider…
+Yet there was a cheaper recommended option you may want to consider…

 Active ingredients include Avobenzone (3%), Homosalate (10%), Octisalate (5%), Octocrylene (2%) and Oxybenzone (4%).